Are you a resident of Iowa with a pending personal injury lawsuit?

 Getting caught up in a surprise legal battle could leave you facing financial difficulty.
 At Nova Legal Funding, we offer pre-settlement funding for Iowa citizens with a pending personal injury lawsuit.

 The majority of people facing personal injury lawsuits in Iowa will need financial assistance for the duration of their case, especially if time off work is needed to recover.
-Personal injury lawsuits are often lengthy, taking up most of an average income and leaving plaintiffs struggling to afford mortgage payments, rent, food bills and other living expenses.
+Personal injury lawsuits are often lengthy, taking up most of an average income and leaving plaintiffs struggling to afford mortgage payments, rent, food bills, and other living expenses.
 Many insurance companies intentionally prolong the process for as long as possible to encourage plaintiffs to accept a lower fee than they’re entitled to.

 Here at Nova Legal Funding, we can help you overcome the financial issues faced during a personal injury lawsuit.
 We provide pre-settlement cash advances within 24 hours of application approval.
 We work on a no win no fee basis, meaning you only need to pay anything back if you win a settlement on your case.
-Get in touch with our team at any point during your lawsuit for a fast pre-settlement financial support.
+Get in touch with our team at any point during your lawsuit for fast pre-settlement financial support.

 Laws and Regulations of Lawsuit Funding in Iowa